-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 Campaign website: http://www.walzforgovernor.org/Close

 A three-term state DFL state auditor, Rebecca Otto previously served a term in the Minnesota House and served on the Forest Lake Area School Board.
-She's touring the state doing listening sessions ahead of the campaign.
+After failing to win the DFL endorsement at the convention in Rochester, Otto suspended her campaign.

 From: Marine on St. Croix